 If you expect your annual revenue to be $50,000 and you have business deductions that total $15,000, your taxable income is $35,000.

 If this is not your first year driving, you can base your taxes on the prior year’s earnings.
 If you’re starting from scratch, you can use the IRS Form 1040-ES, a worksheet that will help you calculate your taxable income and payments.

-If you rather not have to calculate the taxable income yourself, let QuickBooks Self-Employed do the math for you!
+If you rather not have to calculate the taxable income yourself, Lyft Accelerate drivers qualify for discounts on QuickBooks Self-Employed which does the math for you!
 Know what you owe each quarter before taxes are due, and easily organize income and expenses for instant tax filing.

 After calculating your taxes, divide that number by four.
 The four payments are due April 15, June 15, September 15 and January 15.

 Making quarterly estimated taxes means there are no surprises at tax time.
 Lyft Accelerate drivers can use the QuickBooks Self-Employed app to track mileage.
 Keep clear records to make this entire tax preparation process easier.
 Designed specifically for independent contractors, QuickBooks has everything you need without the burden of over complicated, unnecessary features.